Seleeke Flingai,

 SKILLS

-Programming: R (tidyverse, ggplot2, sp/sf, leaflet, e1701, tm, caret; specific coursework in machine learning, econometrics, and advanced social statistics), HTML/CSS/JavaScript, git (Git Bash, GitHub)
+Programming: R (tidyverse, ggplot2, sp/sf, leaflet, e1701, tm, caret; specific coursework in machine learning, econometrics, and advanced social statistics), SQL, Python, HTML, CSS, JavaScript, git (Git Bash, GitHub)

 Statistics and Data Analysis: Linear and logistic regression, clustering and classification techniques (k-means, k-medoids, factor analysis, latent profile analysis), data manipulation and modeling, descriptive analyses